apache/sling-site/src/main/jbake/content/documentation/legacy/logging.md

 ~~~~~~

 <div class="note">
 This document is for 3.x release of Sling Commons Log components.
-Refer to
-<a href="http://sling.apache.org/documentation/development/logging.html">Logging</a> for documentation related
-to newer version.
+Refer to [Logging](/documentation/development/logging.html) for documentation related to newer version.
 </div>

 ## Introduction